CumulusNetworks/docs/content/cumulus-netq-42/Manage-Configuration/Manage-Events-and-Notifications/Config-System-Event-Notif.md

 - services: Service-related information, including whether a service is active or inactive
 - ssdutil: Messages related to the storage on the switch

-#### Add an Event Suppression Configuration with the UI
+#### Add an Event Suppression Configuration

+You can suppress events using the NetQ UI or NetQ CLI.

+{{<tabs "TabID1689" >}}

+{{<tab "NetQ UI" >}}

+To suppress events using the NetQ UI:

 1. Click {{<img src="https://icons.cumulusnetworks.com/01-Interface-Essential/03-Menu/navigation-menu.svg" height="18" width="18">}} (main menu).
 2. In the side navigation under **Network**, click **Events**.
 3. In the table, navigate to the column labeled **Suppress Events**.
 4. Hover over the row and select **Suppress events** to create parameters for the suppression rule.
 You can configure individual suppression rules or you can create a group rule that suppresses events for all message types.
 5. Enter the suppression rule parameters and click **Create**.

-You can view suppression rules by selecting **Show suppression rules** at the top of the page.
-#### Add an Event Suppression Configuration with the CLI
+{{</tab>}}

+{{<tab "NetQ CLI" >}}

-When you add a new configuration, you can specify a scope, which limits the suppression in the following order:
+When you add a new configuration using the CLI, you can specify a scope, which limits the suppression in the following order:

 1. Hostname.
-1. Severity.
+2. Severity.
-1. Message type-specific filters.
+3. Message type-specific filters.
 For example, the target VNI for EVPN messages, or the interface name for a link message.

 NetQ has a predefined set of filter conditions.
 To see these conditions, run `netq show events-config show-filter-conditions`: